You describe Practical Inspiration as a partnership publisher, but what does that mean? How is it different to traditional publishing?

 No, it doesn’t.
 When we publish a book it’s a true partnership: you’re trusting us to support your brand, and we’re trusting you to support ours.
 There are some books that just aren’t right for us because the subject or approach doesn’t fit the ‘practical inspiration’ value we’ve worked so hard to establish, and which has such a strong reputation with booksellers, academics and readers.

-If you’re interested in publishing with us, the first step is to fix a call so that we can both decide whether we’re right for each other.
+If you’re interested in publishing with us, the first step is a concept review.

 Are all your books published under this model?

 No, we publish a number of traditionally commissioned books each year at our own expense.
-These come primarily from the 10-day Business Book Proposal Challenge, with a small additional number commissioned to address particular issues we want to address.
+These come almost exclusively from the 10-day Business Book Proposal Challenge.
 We do not accept unsolicited proposals.

 You can see full details of our standard package here, or get in touch to find out more…